ItsAdam01/Lynx/site/content/docs/implementation_story.md

 - [x] CLI implementation for `lynx init`, `lynx baseline`, `lynx start`, and `lynx verify`.
 - [x] Core real-time monitoring with `fsnotify`.
 - [x] Recursive directory watching and anomaly detection logic.
-- [x] Structured JSON logging and Webhook alerting for Slack/Discord.
+- [x] Structured JSON logging and Asynchronous Webhook alerting.

 > "A security tool that only looks back is a historian.
 A security tool that looks at the present is a defender." - *Closing the loop on real-time defense.*